rxue/learning-dirary/books/jvm/java/se/effective-java/3ed/README.md

 ## Item 15: Minimize the accessibility of classes and members
 *stray class*

+## Item 16: In public classes, use accessor methods, not public fields
+*degenerate class*

+> If a class is *package-private* or is a private *nested class*, there is nothing inherently wrong with exposing its data fields

 ## Item 17: Minimize mutability (202302)

 * *functional* approach